Two Temporary summer positions –

 Recycling products will be accepted once again at the Saguache County Landfill starting on April 22, 2016.

-The Saguache County Board of Commissioners are accepting written offers for the following list of lots.
-The lots will be for sale until an offer is accepted by the Commissioners, at their discretion, or until September 30, 2015.
+The Saguache County Board of Commissioners are accepting written offers for County Owned Property at this time.
+The lots available will be accepted by the Commissioners, at their discretion, on or until February 28, 2017.

-If you would like to submit a bid offer for any of these properties you may request a packet from the Saguache County Land Use office at 719-655-2321.
+If you would like to submit a bid offer for any available properties you may request a list of properties available and a bid packet from the Saguache County Land Use office at 719-655-2321 or by email at .
 Bids must be submitted on a County bid form.
 Funds must accompany bids.
 NO CASH WILL BE ACCEPTED.

 The Board reserves the right to refuse any bid submitted.

 SAGUACHE— The laboratory at Colorado Department of Public Health and Environment has confirmed a recently deceased resident of Saguache County was exposed to hantavirus, according to Saguache County Public Health Director, Ginger Stringer.
 To protect confidentiality, public health officials are unable to disclose the identity of the deceased or exact location of exposure.